auduny/home-assistant.github.io/source/_components/teslamotors.markdown

   password: password
 ```

-A more advanced example for setting the vehicle name and selecting what resources to display:
+A more advanced example for setting the using secure file for username and password, vehicle name and selecting what resources to display:

 ```yaml
 # Example configuration.yaml entry